TonySac/Ender3NG-Build/preparing.md

 # Extrusions

-I went with the 2040 extrusion mod.
-350mm to be exact.
+I went with the 2040 extrusion mod, 350mm to be exact.
 I needed to tap one hole on the bottom of each extrusion to fit an M5 screw for the rubber feet.
 The appropriate way would be to use a tap set and thread the ends.

 I was lazy and used a little 3 in 1 oil and an old M5 screw.
 The aluminum is soft enough I could cut 1/2 to 1 full turn before backing out to clear the threads.
 Take it slow if you go this route.